 Suitable for new practitioners and students who want to create body strengths and breath alignment.
 The breath becomes an important component because the teacher will instruct you to move from one pose to the next on an inhale or an exhale.

 This class sets the foundation for all the other Vinyasa classes.
 No full inversions are included in these classes.
-Some optional preparations for inversions or advanced postures may be introduced.
+S

 Yin postures are held for a relatively longer period of time (typically 3 -5 mins.), aiming at awakening the deep connective tissues in our body, the tendons, fascia, ligaments and our meridians.
 Practicing yin yoga on a regular basis helps to increase circulation in the joints, activate our meridians and improve overall wellbeing and flexibility.